trorter/coding_challange_2/fonoapi_mock/Readme.md

 ```
 ./gradlew buildDockerImage
 ```
-- push the image to the repo (not required
+- push the image to the repo (not required for the local deployment in K8s):
 ```
 ./gradlew pushDockerImage
 ```